Redditor Asks If She's An A**hole For Putting A Raincoat On Her Cat

 20. OP is simply doing what's best for her cat

-From what OP explained, it seems that she's just doing what she can for her cat to be able to fully enjoy his life.
+From what OP explained, it seems that she's just doing what she can for her cat to fully enjoy his life.
 And that isn't a bad thing.

 Plus, if the cat doesn't really mind the raincoat, why make a big deal out of it?
 It clearly understands the benefits of wearing it.

 As it seems, it's the sister who doesn't understand.
-Hopefully, OP would be able to make her understand and see a different perspective.
+Hopefully, OP will be able to help her see a different perspective.

 This discussion highlights the complexity of human-animal relationships and the need to prioritize animal welfare alongside personal expression.